 Infant Mental Health Awareness Week

-The theme for this year's IMHAW is 2020 Vision: Seeing the world through babies' eyes.
+The theme for this year's Infant Mental Health Awareness Week is 20:20 Vision Seeing the world through babies' eyes.

-Anyone can join in locally, using the week and the theme to highlight babies’ emotional well-being.
-We update this page with more details of national plans and support for those planning local activities.
+Anyone can join in IMHAW, using the week and the theme to highlight babies’ emotional wellbeing.
+The hashtag for the week will be #IMHAW2020.

 The Parent-Infant Foundation and the First 1001 Days Movement, of which we are a member, will be using the week to highlight the needs of babies’ and to encourage professionals, policy and decision makers to think about babies’ experiences.

 On each day of IMHAW we will focus on a key topic: